Federer raises prospect of merging men's and women's tours - WHIZ News

-Roger Federer made a plea for women’s tennis equality on Wednesday, calling for the merger of the two gender-specific governing bodies that oversee the sport’s professional tours.
+Roger Federer used a string of tweets Wednesday to call for the merger of the governing bodies for the men’s and women’s professional tennis tours, sparking a conversation among players and fans.

-The 20-time Grand Slam champion, who is recovering from knee surgery while sports around the world have been shut down because of the coronavirus pandemic, expressed his opinion in a string of posts on Twitter.
+The 20-time Grand Slam champion’s comments drew plenty of support, including from rival Rafael Nadal and 12-time major singles champion Billie Jean King, who founded the WTA and has long said men and women should share one tour.

 “Am I the only one thinking that now is the time for men’s and women’s tennis to be united and come together as one?”
-Federer wrote, sparking a flurry of responses from fans and fellow players.
+Federer wrote, leading to a flurry of responses online.

-The professional era in tennis started in 1968, and the ATP was founded in 1972 and has run the men’s game since.
-The WTA was founded in 1973, uniting the women’s professional game into one tour.
+The professional era in tennis started in 1968, and the ATP was founded in 1972, running the men’s game since.
+The women’s WTA began a year later.
+The idea, not new, but spotlighted by Federer: combine the two into a single body.

-The idea proposed by Federer, and others before him, would be to combine the two into a single body that deals with both men and women.

 “It probably should have happened a long time ago,” Federer wrote.
 “But maybe now is really the time.”